Workers Compensation in New Mexico

 New Mexico requires any business with three or more employees to have workers’ compensation insurance.
 Some types of businesses or categories of workers are exempt from this, including but not limited to the following.
 Household workers, real estate agents, and farm laborers.
 Beneficiaries receive compensation for medical expenses, out-of-pocket expenses, death benefits, and weekly cash payments.
 The New Mexico Workers’ Compensation Administration pays 66% of the last year’s average weekly salary to individuals for up to 700 weeks.
 Depending on your disability rating.
 Any rating less than 80% means you receive benefits for up to 500 weeks, while anything above can take the maximum time.

-The steps you take immediately following a workplace incident in New Mexico are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in New Mexico are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
 Don’t delay receiving help from a New Mexico healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury